VEuPathDB/EdaCommon/README.md

 # EdaCommon
 Contains code, API and schema documents, and any other data needed by multiple EDA web services

+# Release Procedure

+1. Commit and push all changes that should be added to the release
+2. Update the project version in build.gradle.kts to the desired version number
+    1. e.g. version = "1.0.0"
+    2. Semantic versioning preferred
+3.

 # docker-compose

 ## preliminary requirements